JetBrains/kotlin-web-site/docs/reference/classes.md

 `Any` is not `java.lang.Object`; in particular, it does not have any members other than `equals()`, `hashCode()` and `toString()`.
 Please consult the [Java interoperability](java-interop.html#object-methods) section for more details.

-To declare an explicit supertype, one puts it after a colon in the class header:
+To declare an explicit supertype, we place the type after a colon in the class header:

 ``` kotlin
 open class Base(p : Int)